For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Bottom Line

 Understanding Virginia security deposit law is an important aspect of managing rental property in the state.
 If you want more assistance navigating tenant-landlord relationships and Virginia laws, contact Vesta Property Management today!
-Let us be your property management partner.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.